 The charging capacity of the Power Pocket 5k is modest, but it did come closest to living up to its claimed output out of all the models we tested.
 While its maximum capacity is stated to be 5,000mAh, we measured it at about 3,655mAh.
 That’s 73% of the expected value, which is 12% better than average in our testing.
 While its capacity isn’t huge, it’s more than enough to bring an iPhone 11 or Samsung Galaxy S10 battery back to full life.
 The only significant downside we could find was the charging speed: It takes a little more than 51 minutes to charge an iPhone 11 to 50%.

 The Anker PowerCore 13000 features four battery-indicating LEDs on its side alongside a button to turn them on.
-Around the corner are the ports: a single USB Type-A along with a micro-USB port to charge the battery with the included cable.
+Around the corner are the ports: a single USB-C input along with a micro-USB port to charge the battery with the included charging cable.
 Like the PowerCore 13000, the Pocket Power 5K received no superficial or internal damage during our drop testing.
 And you can rest assured that even if you do break it, it comes with a two-year warranty along with a generous $2,500 connected equipment warranty (which covers unlikely electrical damage to tech that was properly plugged into the Pocket Power 5K).

 The Belkin Boost Charge Power Pocket 5K offers a bit less capacity than the Belkin Power Pocket 5K, but it’s a match made in heaven for iPhones — and it charges faster, too.

 Along one side of the Belkin Boost Charge resides a USB Type-A port and a Lightning port (MFi-approved) to charge the battery.
-This is the big deal here — that’s the very same kind of port that your iPhone has.
-In other words, as long as you have a cable to charge your iPhone (we’re going to assume you do), you have a cable to recharge your battery, too.
+This is the big deal here — that’s the very same kind of port that your iPhone and iPad has.
+In other words, as long as you have a Lightning cable to charge your iPhone (we’re going to assume you do), you have a cable to recharge your battery, too.
 Consolidating cables is a big win in our book.
-This charger also pairs better alongside a phone because it’s lighter than the Anker 13000 and sports more of a rectangular shape, so it fits a bit more snug in the hand.
+This charger also pairs better alongside a smartphone because it’s lighter than the Anker 13000 and sports more of a rectangular shape, so it fits a bit more snug in the hand.

 The Boost Power Pocket 5K has more than enough juice to fully charge an iPhone 11.
 It also took a little more than 45 minutes to charge an iPhone 11 to 50%, which is faster than the Belkin Pocket Power 5K by six minutes.
 The capacity of the BOOST Power Pocket 5K is advertised as 5,000mAh and, during our testing, we measured about 3,415mAh.
 That’s nearly 70% of the advertised value, making it one of the top three batteries we tested in terms of living up to its promise (the average was about 61%).

 All in all, the Belkin Boost Charge Power Pocket 5K is a terrific personal charger for your iPhone.
 With both MFi certification and cable consolidation thanks to the Lightning port, it should really stand out to iPhone users.
-And at $39.99, it’ll become your iPhone’s best friend.

 How we tested